osisoft/sample-ocs-grafana-nodejs/README.md

 1. Open a new or existing Grafana dashboard, and choose the Sequential Data Store Sample as the data source
 1. Enter your Namespace (if querying OCS) and Stream, and data will populate into the dashboard from the stream for the dashboard's time range

+## Running the Sample with Docker

+1. Open a command prompt inside this folder
+1. Build the container using `docker build -t grafana-ocs .`
+1. Run the container using `docker run -d --name=grafana -p 3000:3000 grafana-ocs`
+1. Navigate to localhost:3000 to configure data sources and view data

 ## Using OCS OAuth login to Grafana

 A limitation of this sample is that the use of a Client Credentials Client means that anyone using the Data Source in Grafana receives the same access inside OSIsoft Cloud Services.
 Grafana supports generic OAuth login to the Grafana server, and can forward its token to the destination data source, including OCS.
 See [here](https://grafana.com/docs/grafana/latest/auth/generic-oauth/) for more information on this feature of Grafana.
 This feature could be used to ensure individual users must log in to receive the appropriate permissions in OCS.